Sand Fire (2019)

-Events
+Progression

 Before the ignition of the Sand fire, in the early morning hours of Saturday, June 8, PG&E made efforts to mitigate wildfire risk in the Yolo, Napa, Lake and Solano county areas during a projected red flag warning by implementing the controversial practice of cutting power to selected portions of those areas.
 Electricity was shut off for roughly 1,600 customers in parts Napa, Solano and Yolo counties as an additional 27,000 customers in Butte, Yuba, Nevada, El Dorado and Placer counties were cut off later that evening and into Sunday morning, June 9.

 The Sand Fire was reported at 2:50 PM on Saturday, June 8, 2019, in the Capay Valley near the town Guinda in rural Yolo County, California and immediately made an aggressive burn towards the community of Rumsey, prompting mandatory evacuations of more than 300 residence living along Highway 16.
 The fire spread rapidly due to high winds and dry weather conditions during the red flag warning posted in the area.
 The blaze expanded from an estimated 20 acres to 1000 acre within four hours.
 The fire burned on steep brush covered slopes with a low fuel moisture.
 Seven non-residential buildings were ultimately destroyed by the fire, including one barn.
 Additionally, two first responders suffered minor injuries.
 Highway 16 from Highway 20 to the town of Brooks was additionally closed as evacuations were put in place for residents living along County Road 41.
 By the morning of June 10, the fire had burned 2200 acre and was 50% contained.
 Evacuation orders were lifted later that afternoon.

 The fire grew an additional 300 acres, totaling 2512 acre the morning of June 11.
 That same day, it was reported by the Central California District Bureau of Land Management that the fire had burned Bureau of Land Management land managed by the Ukiah Field Office.
 However, federal agencies were not reported to be fighting the fire.

-Impact
+Effects

 Evacuations were put in place June 8 for residents living along County Road 41.
 An evacuation center was located at the Boy Scout Cabin in Esparto, but it was closed due to zero occupancy.
 Evacuation orders were lifted on June 10.

 On June 8, the fire's smoke had impacted air quality throughout the San Francisco Bay Area.
 Smoke from the Sand Fire was visible on June 8 in Marin County, Sonoma County and Solano County.